 For individuals with intellectual and/or developmental disabilities, completing everyday tasks such as managing personal hygiene, paying bills and overcoming physical restrictions can make living independently a struggle.
 Extended family homes (EFH) are wonderful resources that give these individuals the opportunity to live independently with additional support to meet goals and develop life skills.
 EFH’s can assist with medication management, transportation and helping the individual to meet their goals.

-Monica Miller: The individuals can be young children, teens, and even adults.
-They can have supportive biological families, but they might not be able to meet their mental health needs, or they may simply choose to live outside of the home.
-Some individuals might be involved in the child welfare system and need to live in a home that can provide support for their medical, physical or intellectual disabilities.
+The individuals utilizing EFH services can be young children, teens and adults.
+They may have supportive biological families who aren’t able to meet their mental health needs, or they may simply choose to live outside of the home to gain independent living experience.
+Additionally, some of the children and teens might be in the child welfare system and need to live in a home that can provide support for their medical, physical and/or intellectual disabilities.

-These individuals apply through the Nebraska Department of Health and Human Services and work will all state providers to find an extended family home.
+These individuals apply through the Nebraska Department of Health and Human Services and work with all state providers to find an extended family home.

-Miller: Any adult that is willing to support an individual can become an extended family home.
-We make sure you can provide a safe and loving home, meet all of the state requirements and have the training that will help you support the individual’s specific needs.
+Any adult that is willing to support an individual with intellectual and/or developmental disabilities can become an extended family home.
+We make sure you can provide a safe and loving home, meet all of the state requirements, and complete the training that will help you support an individual’s needs.

 Step 1: Meet with a Recruitment Coordinator